scgerkin/C964_Capstone/paper/paper.md

 - Python Flask middleware server script for converting image data and interacting with the aforementioned container.
 - Dockerfile for building the middleware server within a Docker container.
 - Docker Compose file for initiating and linking these containers.
-- Source code for the front-end, single-page web application build with the React[^reactCite] and Gatsby[^gatsbyCite] Javascript framework libraries.
+- Source code for the front-end, single-page web application build with the React.js[^reactCite] and Gatsby.js[^gatsbyCite] Javascript framework libraries.
 - A complete analysis of the data used for training, as well as the results of the trained model.
 - A zip file containing the subset of images used for training, validation, and testing.